Private, In-Home Tutoring in Hibbing, Minnesota

-SchoolTutoring Academy’s tutoring programs for Hibbing students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hibbing, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Hibbing Public Schools is responsible for providing a comprehensive education to students in preschool through high school.
 Students in Hibbing work with teachers who are both highly dedicated and highly qualified.
 Unique and innovative lessons bring learning to life and inspire students to expand their knowledge of the world around them.
 The curriculum is challenging, yet rigorous, and is aligned to the Minnesota Graduation Standards.
 There are both curricular and extra-curricular learning opportunities available to Hibbing students, which provide ample opportunity for children to learn, grow, and develop into responsible, lifelong learners.